shivamhwp/omegle-webrtc/README.md

 4. in one `cd backend` and in the second one `cd frontend`.
 5. run `bun install` on both.
 6. run `bun dev` from both terminals.
+7. open a tab and join the room, and do the same for another one.
+8. done.